wp-plugins/magic-links/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Place `[MAGIC-LINKS]` in your article or widget

+== Screenshots ==

+1. Magic Links in Widget
+2. Magic Links in Article

 == Changelog ==

 = 1.0 =